eclipse-threadx/samples/README.md

 # Azure RTOS - Additional samples

-This repository is used to distribute IDE- and board-specific ZIP files that you can use as an alternative to the content in the [getting-started repository](https://github.com/azure-rtos/getting-started).
+This repository is used to distribute IDE- and board-specific ZIP files that you can use in addition to the content in the [getting-started repository](https://github.com/azure-rtos/getting-started).

 The following ZIP files can be downloaded from the Release associated with